Rkm1999/CelestialMCP/README.md

 - `hygdata_v41.csv`: The HYG star database (approx. 120,000 stars).
 - `ngc.csv`: The OpenNGC catalog (approx. 14,000 deep sky objects).

 These files are stored in the `data/` directory.
-If these primary catalog files are not found, the application will automatically create and use smaller `sample_stars.csv` and `sample_dso.csv` files to ensure basic functionality.
+If these primary catalog files are not found, the application will attempt to load `sample_stars.csv` and `sample_dso.csv` if they exist in the `data/` directory.
 For comprehensive data, running `npm run fetch-catalogs` is highly recommended.

 ## Tool Usage